ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

 workflow never approves or merges it.
 Merge the generated-data PR before any source change that depends on those bytes reaches `main`; otherwise deployment stops at the generated-data drift gate without changing production.

+## Production deployment

+Production deployment is a separate, manual-only, fail-closed workflow.
+Keep repository variable `PRODUCTION_DEPLOYMENT_ENABLED=false` except during one approved bounded deployment.
+A production run must be manually dispatched from the default branch while that variable is exactly `true`.

+The deployment job is bound to the exact dispatch commit and enters protected environment `production` before it can access AWS credentials or run Hugo.
+Require independent reviewers, prevent self-review, disable administrator bypass, and allow only the default branch in that environment.
+Once the protected job is waiting for approval, immediately return `PRODUCTION_DEPLOYMENT_ENABLED=false`.

+Immediately before `hugo deploy`, the workflow confirms that the live default branch still points to the reviewed dispatch commit.
+If `main` advances while a run waits for approval or builds, the stale run fails instead of rolling production backward.
+The checkout retains complete Git history because Hugo uses Git metadata for page modification dates.

+The deployment regenerates and validates the three allowlisted site-data files before building.
+Any difference from the reviewed bytes on `main`, or any other unexpected tracked or untracked preprocessing change, fails before `hugo deploy`.
+Enabling a push trigger or unattended production deployment is a separate policy change and is outside this initial rollout.